24 Simple Home Hacks to Save Money

 All you need is an old toothbrush and a little toothpaste to learn how to clean sneakers and get your old sneakers looking like new!
 Non-gel white toothpaste works great for cleaning white-soled sneakers (colored toothpaste may stain rather than clean sneakers).

 Apply toothpaste to an old toothbrush and then work the paste into the dirty spots.
 Leave the toothpaste on the shoes for about ten minutes, and then wipe it off with a damp towel.
 Repeat the process if necessary.
 Toothpaste will keep your smile in great shape but it’s also pretty handy in cleaning up around the house.
-Check out these 50 things you never knew you could do with toothpaste.

 Zip-Tie to the Rescue